 If you read that article, it is probably because you are aware of recent announcements by commercial companies that cold fusion is ready for industrial use.
 This first part addresses the basic question, is whether cold Fusion, now named LENR, a validated scientific fact beyond any reasonable doubt, a probable phenomenon, very doubtful, or non-existent beyond any reasonable doubt.

-Jed Rothwell has written an article for wikipedia on LENR/cold fusion, which addresses this question even better.
-I have to admit that this Wiki-rejected article is far better than mine.
+- More bloody, Jed Rothwell has written an article for wikipedia on LENR/cold fusion, which addresses this question with more precision, irony.

 Cold fusion crazy beginning : LENR killed in a trough of disillusionment